 In a nutshell

-The programme is targeting children and youths between the ages 10 - 16.
+The programme is targeting adolescents between the ages 10 - 19.
 It is an in school and out of school programme.
 The programme was introduced to address criminal behavior within rural schools and communities.
 It is envisaged to yield positive results over a period of five years 2015 - 2020.
+In the interim, our objectives and interventions are well on track to attaining our long term goal.

 What we do